Subset-UCSD/Commit-Challenge-2025/actions.md

 ----``
 Begin new section:
 |--|--||||``````
 \### 🔥Narrator (omnipotent)🔥: Unfortunately unbeknownst to everyone, Sean_P's actions have set forth a plague upon the world in his ascent to godhood.
-Everyone (Nolan, Sean_P, Sean_Y, Marcelo, Nick, Gerald, Raymond, Khushi, and sam) will now die in seven (7) days.
-I repeat: everyone (Nolan, Sean_P, Sean_Y, Marcelo, Nick, Gerald, Raymond, Khushi, and sam) will now die in seven (7) days.
+Everyone (Nolan, Sean_P, Sean_Y, Marcelo, Nick, Raymond, Khushi, and sam) will now die in seven (7) days.
+I repeat: everyone (Nolan, Sean_P, Sean_Y, Marcelo, Nick, Raymond, Khushi, and sam) will now die in seven (7) days.
 Keep track of the number of days elapsed in a variable.
 It is currently day 0.
 When it hits day 7, everyone will die.
 This is unpreventable and unblockable.
 Can everyone devise a way to escape certain doom?
 Only time will tell.
 Unfortunately the players in this game are unable to alter this fundamental rule.
 Write code to enforce the 7-day death requirement unless the players are able to devise a valid way to escape it by your judgement.
 Godspeed!

-# Gerald

-I am a mercenary hired by Sam to steal all coins from Nolan and deliver them to Nick, thus giving him influence and removing his block.
-I will also intervene in Raymond's plan and leave him a message: "can you hear me"

 # Raymond